 Necrotizing enterocolitis (NEC) is a serious, often life-threatening disease of the gastrointestinal tract and is considered a medical and surgical emergency.
-It happens when tissue in the small or large intestine is injured or begins to die off, according to Prolacta Bioscience, Inc. This causes the intestine to become inflamed or weak, which in turn may cause a hole to develop.
+It happens when tissue in the small or large intestine is injured or begins to die off.
+This causes the intestine to become inflamed or weak, which in turn may cause a hole to develop.

 Its manifestations can range from mild (requiring rest and time to heal) to severe (resulting in cell death and intestinal rupture, which can lead to death).
 Gastrointestinal symptoms associated with NEC include vomiting, diarrhea, and bloody stools.